shashikumar04433/DevOps-/Terraform/Terraform_all_commands.md

 terraform untaint aws_instance.example
 ```
 ```
-Mark a resource as untainted, which means it will not be recreated on the next apply.
+Mark a resource as untainted, which means it will not be recreated on the every next apply.
 ```
 **terraform replace**
 ```